 More disturbingly, the NSW Government has so little confidence in the integrity of its own program that its own website “strongly encourages people to explore all other visa options and migration pathways and not wait to be invited”.

-VisAustralia Assessment: Take the advice of the NSW Government and run from NSW.
+VisAustralia Assessment: Take the advice of the NSW Government and run away from NSW.

 The Queensland Government program is closed until further notice.
 The Queensland Government has a poor history of randomly closing and opening and closing its program.
 Criteria have never been particularly clear or generous.